 - Step 2

 Trim the fabric, leaving about an inch of excess fabric around the hoop.
+Place your embroidery on a flat surface with the back of the embroidery facing up.

 - Step 3